Rate this article :

 Right-click on an image and select Inspect.

-Check that the image displayed is in WebP format.
+Check that the image displayed is in WebP/AVIF format and that it ends with _lwsoptimized.

 If you encounter a problem with the converted images or wish to restore your images to their original state, click on the "Restore images" button in the "Restore images" line.